Kaltsoon/data-management-and-databases/materials/exam-advice.md

 # Exam advice

-The course assessment is based on the points from the mid-term and final exams.
+The course assessment is mostly based on the points from the mid-term and final exams.
 The final grade is calculated from the percentage of exam points from **both exams**:

 | % of exam points | Final grade |
 | ---------------- | ---------- |